nvpro-samples/optix_prime_baking/README.md

 This sample shows how to precompute ambient occlusion with OptiX Prime, and store it on the vertices of a mesh for use during final shading with OpenGL.
 The steps are as follows:

-  * **Distribute sample points uniformly over a mesh**.
+  * **Distribute sample points over a mesh**.
 We place a minimum number of points per triangle, then use area-based sampling for any remaining points.
 The total number of samples is a user parameter.

   * **Compute ambient occlusion at the sample points**.
 To help limit memory usage, we shoot rays in multiple batches using OptiX Prime.
 Each batch has a single jittered ray on a subset of the sample points.
 Geometry can be instanced and/or marked as a *blocker* which occludes rays but does not receive sample points of its own.